Marneus68/spac/README.md

         <directory> : directory containing the resources to package
         <filename> : name of the golong source file packaging all the resoucres

-Spac functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file pointed by the second parameter in a map named `SpacContent`.
-Each file is stored as byte array described by a properly escaped string contained in the map.
+`spac` functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file pointed by the second argument.

+Each file's content is stored as byte array in a map named `SpacContent` described by a properly escaped string contained in the map.
+The key of each entry in the `SpacContent` map is the path of said file.

 Workflow
 --------